cosmos/sdk-tutorials/academy/archive-content/my-own-chain-exer/reject-game-exer.md

 # Exercise - Message and Handler - Make Sure a Player Can Reject a Game

 Your blockchain can now create and play games, and inform the outside world about the process.
-It would be good to add a way for players to back out of games they don't want to play.
+It would be good to add a way for players to back out of games they do not want to play.
 What do you need to make this possible?

 ## Think